 With the exception of a portion of payments that are made to SERS with each payroll voucher, the Retirement Systems submit monthly payment requests to the Comptroller.
 The Comptroller is not required to make monthly payments upon receipt of such requests.
-During Fiscal Year 2019 and Fiscal Year 2020, some delays in the monthly payments occurred.
-The annual payments for Fiscal Year 2019 were paid in full by the end of the Fiscal Year 2019 and 2020 lapse periods.
-Delays also occurred in making monthly payments during Fiscal Year 2021.
-The State expects that any delayed payments for Fiscal Year 2021 will be made by the end of the Fiscal Year 2021 lapse period.
+During Fiscal Year 2019, some delays in the monthly payments occurred.
+The annual payments for Fiscal Year 2019 were paid in full by the end of the Fiscal Year 2019 lapse period.
+Delays also occurred in making monthly payments during Fiscal Year 2020.
+The State expects that any delayed payments for Fiscal Year 2020 will be made by the end of the Fiscal Year 2020 lapse period.
 If the full amount of Required Annual Statutory Contributions (as defined herein) is not paid in a timely manner, the Retirement Systems may be required to sell more assets than planned to pay benefits as they become due.
-Asset sales would reduce the amount of assets invested by the Retirement Systems and, as such, reduce the amount of investment income earned by the Retirement Systems in the future.
+Asset sales would reduce the amount of assets invested by the Retirement Systems in the future.
 For a description of the instances in which the Retirement Systems have been funded at less than the Actuarially Required Contribution (as defined herein) level, and the effect of a sale of the Retirement Systems' assets to pay benefits, see "-HISTORY OF CONTRIBUTIONS TO THE RETIREMENT SYSTEMS."